pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/how-pulumi-works.md

 ---
-title: "How Pulumi Works"
+title_tag: "Intro to Pulumi: How Does Pulumi Work?"
-meta_desc: This page provides an overview of how Pulumi works and interacts with different
+title: "How Does Pulumi Work?"
-           Cloud Providers.
+meta_desc: This page provides an overview of how Pulumi works and interacts with different Cloud Providers like AWS, Azure, Kubernetes, and more.
 menu:
   intro:
     parent: concepts